 D10's that are perfectly balanced!

 These D10s are perfectly balanced - no flaws, no numeral weight differences - just perfect.
-00-90s have dots on - this set is one of each of the colours as pictured.
-If you want a specific colour mix let us know.
-Singles and 0-9s available - see links below.
+0-9s have no dots on - colours as pictured.
+If you want a specific colour let us know.
+Sets of 5 and 00-90s available -see links below.

 Read about how OptiDice work below, or watch the video HERE

 1. Balanced distribution of numbers.
 To roll fair, dice should be physically balanced, but in practice this is never the case due to small inaccuracies in molds, nonuniform changes introduced during tumbling, and density variations due to defects like voids.
 In addition, it's possible to affect the roll of dice to a degree by carefully controlling the manner in which they're tossed.
 For these reasons, dice are more fair if they are as numerically balanced as possible.
 For example, a void inside a die near a vertex (a point where three or more faces come together) will cause that vertex to preferentially face up when the die is tossed.
 The effect of such defects can be minimized by arranging the numbers such that the sum of the faces meeting at each vertex is as nearly the same as possible.
 Our d20 is "magic numbered", meaning the vertex sums are ideally balanced.
 A magic numbering of the other standard polyhedral dice isn't possible, but ours are as close as the math allows under the convention of largest number being across from smallest, next largest across from next smallest, etc. For the d4 and d6 there is essentially no choice.
 For the d8, d10 and d12 the numerical balancing of OptiDice is considerably better than other dice on the market.